Skip to main content

 You are protected both at work and outside of work.

-• Gender expression involves a person’s characteristics and behaviors, such as appearance, dress, mannerisms, speech patterns and social interactions, often perceived as masculine, feminine or androgynous.
+• Gender expression involves a person’s characteristics and behaviors, such as appearance, dress, mannerisms, speech patterns and social interactions, often perceived as masculine, feminine, or androgynous.

 • A person who is transgender, or trans, is a person whose gender identity is different from their sex assigned at birth.
+Transgender people may identify as a man or a woman or as non-binary, a term that describes an individual whose gender identity (sense of self) is neither male or female.

 Frequently asked questions